tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 Clients would see their privacy compromised if they contacted the wrong fronting server to access the hidden service, since this wrong server could disclose their access to adversaries.
-This requires a controlled way to indicate which fronting ferver is acceptable by the hidden service.
+This requires a controlled way to indicate which fronting server is acceptable by the hidden service.

 This problem is both similar and different from the "fronting server spoofing" attack described in (#nocontextsharing).
-Here, the spoofing would be performed by distributing fake advice, such as "to reach example hidden.example.com, use fake.example.com as a fronting server", when "fake.example.com" is under the control of an adversary.
+Here, the spoofing would be performed by distributing fake advice, such as "to reach hidden.example.com, use fake.example.com as a fronting server", when "fake.example.com" is under the control of an adversary.